kulics/koral/book-en/document.md

 let f: (Int) -> Int = fn(x) = x + 1;
 ```

-## Structure
+## Data Type

-A structure is a collection of data that consists of a series of data with the same type or different types; it is a composite data type.
+A data type is a collection of data that consists of a series of data with the same type or different types; it is a composite data type.

-Obviously, structures are suitable for packing different data together to form a new type that facilitates the manipulation of complex data.
+Obviously, data types are suitable for packing different data together to form a new type that facilitates the manipulation of complex data.

 ### Definition

-We can declare a new structure using the `type` keyword.
-The structure needs to declare the member variables it has using `()`, similar to the parameters of a function.
+We can declare a new data type using the `type` keyword.
+The data type needs to declare the member variables it has using `()`, similar to the parameters of a function.

 ```feel
 type Empty();
 ```

-Above we declared a new structure called Empty, which contains no data at all.
+Above we declared a new data type called Empty, which contains no data at all.

-Next let's try defining some more meaningful structures.
+Next let's try defining some more meaningful data types.

 ```feel
 type Point(x: Int, y: Int);
 ```

-Point is a structure with two member variables, x and y, that can be used to represent a point in a two-dimensional coordinate system.
+Point is a data type with two member variables, x and y, that can be used to represent a point in a two-dimensional coordinate system.
 This allows us to use the Point type to represent our data in the coordinate system, instead of always using two separate Int data.

 ### Construct